-Can you use PowerShell to restore SQL database from backup?
+Can you use PowerShell script to restore SQL database from backup

 The answer is yes.
 As an automated Windows scripting tool, PowerShell provides a variety of cmdlets, among which Restore-SqlDatabase can be used to restore database from backup.

 Here's a basic tutorial and simple sample that can be used for one or several databases.
 If you need an easy way to restore more (or all) databases on SQL Server, you can also consider using professional SQL Server backup software.

 Restore SQL database from backup using PowerShell script

 First, using PowerShell script to restore a database assumes that you have created a backup file in .bak format.
 For the backup method, you can refer to PowerShell script to backup multiple SQL databases.

 With the previously created backup files, you could follow this guide to restore SQL databases.

 1. Search for “powershell” in Windows search bar, and run Windows PowerShell ISE as administrator.

 Tip: PowerShell ISE is basically an upgraded version of PowerShell.
 It adds a notepad function allowing you to freely select and delete characters from the commands you type.
 You can also save the script as executable ps1 files.

 2. Then you need to import the appropriate cmdlet. click New Script, type the following command and run it: